Skip to main content

 Major Washington plans we accept for online therapy

 There is no single price for therapy with insurance, because your share is set by your own plan and changes through the year.
-Here is what shapes it, and how we take the guesswork off your plate.
+Here is what shapes it, and how to take the guesswork off your plate.

 A copay, or a share after your deductible